klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 4.The lighting should also be adapted so that we get interesting illuminations and shadows.
    Add an area light and place it so that the monkey and sphere cast shadows onto the cube object.
    You can also place a point lamp on the opposite side of the objects.
-   An interesting effect can be achieved by tinting the color of the lights so that they are not completely white anymore.
+   An interesting effect can be achieved by tinting the colour of the lights so that they are not completely white any more.
    A live-preview of the lighting situation can be seen by pressing `Z` and selecting *Rendered*.
-   In this preview mode, all viewport operations such as moving the view, moving objects or changing the light color and intensity are still possible.
+   In this preview mode, all viewport operations such as moving the view, moving objects or changing the light colour and intensity are still possible.

-5.Add materials to the objects and give them some distinct colors.
+5.Add materials to the objects and give them some distinct colours.
    The materials can be set in the inspector on the right on the small tab with the red and black ball icon (not the globe icon).
-   Add a new material slot and change the color in the field which is labeld *Base Color*.
+   Add a new material slot and change the colour in the field which is labelled *Base Color*.
    You can also give an object a glass material to create intricate caustics on the floor.
-   To change the material type to glass, select the dropdown menu which is labeled *Surface* and is currently set to *Principled BSDF*.
+   To change the material type to glass, select the dropdown menu which is labelled *Surface* and is currently set to *Principled BSDF*.
    Then select the *Glass BSDF* option.
 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/TextureBakingExercise/RenderedPreview.png" style="align:left; width: 100%; height: 100%; border: 15px solid;